Journeys of Inspiration

 Other internationally acclaimed documentaries include Netflix’s THE GREAT HACK (2019 Academy Award shortlist) about the Cambridge Analytica/Facebook data scandal, and HBO’s documentary series THE VOW: A NXIVM STORY which the New York Times called one of the Best TV shows of 2020.

 In 2021, Elizabeth was included in the Forbes 30 Under 30 Media list and the DOC NYC 40 Under 40 list.
-She is a graduate from Brown University and received her masters from the University of Cambridge.

 Vicki is a sexual and reproductive health and rights (SRHR) advocate from the U.K based in Senegal, West Africa, for the past seven years.
 She is a passionate believer in the right of women and girls to access safe, dignified and life changing SRH services.